Skip to content

 Mortgage statement 12 months Yes Yes No Yes

-Electoral register entry Current year Yes Yes No Yes
+Electoral roll entry Current year Yes Yes No Yes

 Tenancy agreement (signed) Duration of tenancy Yes No No Yes

-Driving licence (photocard, UK-issued) Until expiry Yes Yes Yes Yes
+State driver licence (current address) Until expiry Yes Yes Yes Yes

 Mobile phone bills are not universally accepted by banks and financial institutions.
-The JMLSG notes that mobile phone contracts do not reliably confirm residential address because the billing address may differ from the customer's home.
+The AML/CTF Rules note that mobile phone contracts do not reliably confirm residential address because the billing address may differ from the customer's home.
 However, some telecoms providers accept them for their own onboarding processes.

 Digital documents, whether downloaded as PDFs from online banking portals or utility provider websites, carry the same evidentiary weight as paper documents.
 The key requirement is that the document shows the customer's full name, residential address and a date within the validity period.